powerdistribution/powerdistribution.github.io/study/index.md

 title:  Questions and Problems
 ---

-*NOTE: This section is still under construction.*
+**NOTE: This section is still under construction.**

 This section contains several self-study exercises.
 Most chapters have each of the following:

-- *Questions* -- These are fairly straightforward and are mainly to probe for understanding.
+- *Questions* &ndash; These are fairly straightforward and are mainly to probe for understanding.

-- *Problems* -- These normally require at least a calculator and time to work through problems.
+- *Problems* &ndash; These normally require at least a calculator and time to work through problems.

-- *Projects* -- These are in-depth problems that take considerable effort.
+- *Projects* &ndash; These are in-depth problems that take considerable effort.

 By chapter: